 Edit and run the ODPS SQL node

-This section uses SQL code to query and save the number of singles with different education levels who loan to buy houses in the ODPS SQL node insert_data.
-The descendant nodes can continue to analyze and present the results.
+This section describes how to use SQL code to query the number of singles with different education levels who have mortgage loans in the ODPS SQL node insert_data and save the query result.
+The query result can be used for descendant nodes to continue to analyze or present data.

-INSERT OVERWRITE TABLE result_table -- Insert data to the result_table table.
+INSERT OVERWRITE TABLE result_table -- Insert data into the result_table table.
 SELECT education , COUNT(marital) AS num FROM bank_data WHERE housing = 'yes' AND marital = 'single' GROUP BY education

-- Click the icon in the top toolbar.
+- Click the icon in the top navigation bar.
 This prevents code loss.

 - After you run and debug the ODPS SQL node insert_data, return to the configuration tab of the workflow.